danielfdickinson/image-handling-mod-hugo-dfd/README.md

     "loading" "If set, is the 'loading=' attribute for the 'img'" "noVisibleCaption" "If true then when there is a title and/or caption with an imageWrapper do not display the title and/or caption (attributes only)"
     "imageConvertMethod" "Set method for resize/crop of image, from [ Fit \| GrowFit \| Fill \| Resize ]"
+    "imageOverlay" "Dict with src, x, and y for image, and x, y position to overlay 'src' on the main image" "textOverlay" "Dict with text, opts (which is a dict, see [Hugo docs](https://gohugo.io/functions/images/#text)) which specifies text to overlay over an image and the options (color, size, etc)"
     )
 -}}
 ```